jerkeeler/ocnbot/README.md

 ## Your Own Bot

 If you would like to have the functionality of OCNBot, but under a different name, then you can!
 This repo is public after all!
 To do this a couple of dependencies need to be installed.
 OCNBot uses the Cinch IRC framework.
-Install the ruby gem Cinch by running `gem install cinch` in your shell environment.
+Install the needed ruby gems by running `bundle update` followed by `bundle install` in your shell environment.
 Next, change the parameters in the ocnbot_router.rb file to your bot's name, nickname, and the desired channels to be run on.
 After that add a .secret file that has your [twitch.tv oauth password](http://www.twitchapps.com/tmi/).
 Now you are setup and ready to go!

 Run `ruby ocnbot_router.rb` and your bot will be up and running!
 Enjoy!